Improving the energy efficiency of your home

 Energy ratings are generally given to products based on their size.
 This means that two differently sized appliances with the same energy rating may use quite different amounts of electricity.
 For instance, an A-rated 180-litre fridge freezer could cost £39 a year to run, whereas a larger 525-litre fridge freezer with a better A+ rating could cost £52 a year to run.

-There are a number of review sites that provide objective reviews of products and appliances.
-You can also go to your chosen retailer which may have reviews for the item.
+There are several review sites that provide objective reviews of products and appliances.
+You can also go to your chosen retailer who may have reviews for the item.

 Which appliances should be energy efficient?

 However, there are some appliances which are particularly significant regarding their energy consumption.
 Therefore, opting for energy-saving versions will be especially effective at reducing bills and CO2 emissions.

 - Washing Machines

 How is heat energy lost from your home?

 Heat energy can be lost from your home in several ways, including:

 - “Cold-bridges”, such as window lintels and balconies are particularly likely to cause heat to be lost from the house.

 - Warm air is lighter than cold air, so will naturally rise above the cold air in a property.
 This means that a lot of heat will travel up to loft spaces or be lost through cracks and holes in the property’s walls, doors and windows.
 An unsealed, unused chimney can also cause a large amount of heat to be lost from your house through the convection process.

 How to protect against heat loss in the home?